Spacecraft

 Ephemerides

 Ephemerides are predicted spacecraft positions over time, essentially a table showing where the spacecraft will be at regular intervals.
 Think of an ephemeris as a detailed itinerary for the spacecraft’s future path.
+The platform generates ephemerides by propagating the current orbit state forward in time using orbital mechanics.
+Key parameters include:- Time step: Granularity of predictions, typically ranging from 30 to 1800 seconds

 - Coverage: The time span of predictions